 *If during the above steps the brake pedal becomes soft of brake fade is noticed, park the car immediately for approximately 20 minutes.
 Do not hold brake pedal.

-Generally it takes 2 to 3 business days to complete once the unit is received in house.
+Generally it takes 2 to 6 weeks depending on the style of booster to complete once the unit is received in house.

-UPS is the preferred shipper, but Fedex and US Postal carriers are acceptable.
+Any carrier of choice is acceptable.
 Use a strong, well-padded box and drain all fluids before shipping to:

 Brake Materials & Parts

 Fort Wayne, IN 46808

 Please include the completed ORDER form or a note with your name and contact information and the year, make and model of the vehicle.
 Please include any specifications or additional instructions if needed.

 How do I pay?

 We will contact you when the unit is completed.
 At that time we will request your credit card information.
 Please do NOT include this information via email for security purposes.
 We accept Visa, Mastercard, Discover, and American Express.
 We do not accept out-of-state checks.
 Money orders are accepted but will delay shipment.
 Payment must be made before we will ship your order.